d-jo/webcrawler/README.md

 The service should crawl pages on the same domain only.
 The service should be able to handle cycles and execute requests concurrently.

+**DOES NOT INCLUDE RATELIMITING**, so if you run this on an actual webpage it will request as many pages as possible as quickly as possible until there are no more pages left to request, concurrently.
+Use the testserver for a basic test, if used on an actual site, all liability is on the user.

 ## Building

 The `Makefile` contains the following targets: